promptfoo/promptfoo/CONTRIBUTING.md

 # Contributing to promptfoo

-**Note: this guide is incomplete.
-We plan to improve it in the coming weeks.
-It should be considered a work in progress.**
+**Note: This guide is a work in progress.
+We plan to improve it over time.**

 We welcome contributions from the community to help make this project better.
 This guide will help you get started.
-If you have any questions, please reach out to us on [Discord](https://discord.gg/gHPS9jjfbs) or [github issue](https://github.com/promptfoo/promptfoo/issues/new).
+If you have any questions, please reach out to us on [Discord](https://discord.gg/gHPS9jjfbs) or through a [GitHub issue](https://github.com/promptfoo/promptfoo/issues/new).

 ## Table of Contents